 “You are already perfect, only you don’t know it.
 Learn to know yourself and you will discover wonders.” ― Sri Nisargadatta Maharaj

-Learning how to know yourself means learning to accept, trust, and support yourself.
+Knowing yourself means learning to accept, trust, and support yourself.
 Accepting yourself is difficult.
 We are harder on ourselves than we need to be.
 We judge ourselves and sabotage our thinking with unrealistic social and personal standards.
 Learn to express your needs and thoughts in positive ways.

 Self-trust is knowing you can make the right choices.
-Everyone makes mistakes and fails, that doesn’t mean we are a good person.
+Everyone makes mistakes and fails, but that doesn’t mean we are a good person.
 Remember, we are perfect in our flaws.
 Learn from these opportunities so you can make better choices next time.

 “If I were to tell you that your life is already perfect, whole, and complete just as it is, you would think I was crazy.
 Nobody believes his or her life is perfect.
 And yet there is something within each of us that basically knows we are boundless, limitless.” ― Joko Beck